Mapwize/mapwize-ui-js/README.md

 - `shouldShowInformationButtonFor` (optional, function, default: function (selected) { return false; }) Callback defining if the information button should be displayed in the card when a place or placelist is selected.
 The selected place or placelist is provided as parameter.
 The function must return a boolean.
 If this is not defined, the information button is never shown by default.
 - `onInformationButtonClick` (optional, function) Callback called when the user clicks on the information button in the card when a place or placelist is selected.
 Use `shouldShowInformationButtonFor` to define if the information button should be displayed or not.
 - `onMenuButtonClick` (optional, function) callback called when the user clicked on the menu button (left button on the search bar)
+- `onSelectedChange`  (optional, function) callback called when the selected element (place or placeList) changes.
+The function is called with 2 parameters: the selectedObject and some analytics details. selectedObject is null when nothing is selected anymore.
+View the analytics section for details about the analytics parameter.
 - `hideMenu` (optional, boolean, default: false) to hide menu bar.
 - `mainColor` (optional, string, default: null) the main color for the interface as hexadecimal string.
 - `direction`  (optional, { from: string, to: string }, default: null) to display directions at start.
 Object with keys from and to containing place ids (string).